jessepav/lacygoill-wiki-backup/shell/shell.md

 ###
 ### ?

-Try to supercharge `C-k`.
-Make it delete till the end of line  (like now), or delete the current region if one is active.
-You'll probably need to use  the special parameter `REGION_ACTIVE` documented at `$ man zshzle /REGION_ACTIVE`.
-You'll also need to read the chapter 14 of “from bash to zsh”.

-Also, try to re-implement `start-kbd-macro`, `end-kbd-macro`, `call-last-kbd-macro`.
+Try to re-implement `start-kbd-macro`, `end-kbd-macro`, `call-last-kbd-macro`.
 They're bound to `C-x (`, `C-x )`, `C-x e` in bash.

+---

+Document that  we've supercharged `C-k`: it  kills the line, *or*  the region if it's active.

 ---